From careers related to Korean to preparing for the TOPIK test, I want to help you get the most out of your Korean language learning journey.

 During the long period of separation after the Korean War, North Korea’s vernacular has diverged significantly from South Korea’s.
 This is because the other nations participating in the war impacted regional tongues.

-The most significant difference between the two Korean variants is loanwords.
+The most significant difference between the two Korean variants is the loanwords.
 North Korea does not use many loanwords.
 It stopped using Chinese characters and even Russian words in 1949.

 Despite some differences, people from these two nations can understand each other.